 David Jeffrey, Barclaycard Director of Fraud and Security Products, looks at how the new 3DS2 protocol could redefine how your customers shop online.
-To find out how we can support your business, call our payment experts on Unique ID:321147/0800 096 8237*.

 When it first appeared nearly a decade ago, 3-D Secure quickly became a ubiquitous extra line of security for many online transactions.
 But while the protocol has been amended and refined over the years, it has failed to keep up with rapid advances in digital technology and shopping trends, particularly mobile payments, and the growing sophistication of fraudsters.
 In short, the original version of 3-D Secure is no longer fit for purpose.

 Supporting PSD2 and mobile needs

 3-D Secure 2 (3DS2) is an updated version that represents a new approach to security – one that reflects the realities of today’s online and mobile world and the need to balance customer experience with fraud prevention.
 As such, 3DS2 is a natural fit for PSD2, the regulatory framework that is reshaping European payments.
 Under the terms of PSD2, companies doing business in Europe must comply with the regulatory technical standards (RTS) for strong customer authentication (SCA).

 Apart from supporting the new security standards and providing a firm foundation for compliance, 3DS2 eliminates many of the shortcomings of 3DS1.
 It is a security platform that is appropriate for today’s world of multichannel payments – a world where authentication is more complex and challenging, and fraudsters are never slow to exploit vulnerabilities.